Tomash667/carpg/doc/script.md

 * bool IsVillage() - true when inside village.
 * bool IsTutorial() - true when inside tutorial.
 * bool IsSafe() - true when current location is safe.
+* bool IsOutside() - true when current location is outside type.
 * Unit@ FindUnit(UnitData@) - finds unit with this unit data.
 * Unit@ GetNearestEnemy(Unit@) - finds nearest unit that is enemy of this unit.
 * GroundItem@ FindItem(Item@) - finds first item.